Here's the thing: Russell M. Nelson was never called by God to lead the LDS Church.

 This was the beginning of the pattern of succession to the presidency we have today, which was shaping up not as a result of any revelation from God (nobody had been receiving revelations for the Church since Joseph and Hyrum were taken), but simply as a matter of tradition and expediency.

-Way back when Joseph Smith was president of the church, he reminded the Twelve that they were specifically prohibited from having anything to do with governing or administrating in the Church.
+Way back when Joseph Smith was president of the church, he reminded the Twelve that they were prohibited from having anything to do with governing or administrating the Church.
 As the founding prophet cautioned a group of newly called apostles prior to sending them on their first mission:

 "The Twelve shall have no right to go into Zion or any of its stakes and there undertake to regulate the affairs thereof where there is a standing high council.
 But it is their duty to go abroad and regulate all matters relative to the different branches of the church."
 (Joseph Smith, Kirtland Council Minute Book, pg 112.)Conversely, the prophet cautioned the high council that they were to stay off the apostles' turf: